llvm/mlir-www/website/content/getting_started/TestingGuide.md

 # Only run the array_attributes python test, using the LIT_FILTER mechanism.
 LIT_FILTER="python/ir/array_attributes" cmake --build . --target check-mlir

+# It works for specific C++ unit-tests as well:
+LIT_OPTS="--filter=MLIRIRTests -a" cmake --build . --target check-mlir

 # Run everything except for example and integration tests (which are both
 # somewhat slow).